- Why do I need Gravie?

 - Can I sign up for Gravie whenever I want?

 No. There are only two times when you can change or enroll in individual coverage.
-The first time is during the annual open enrollment period.
-The 2016 open enrollment period ended January 31, 2016.
-This means that in order to apply for coverage now, you must have a qualifying life event.
+The first time is during the annual open enrollment period, which typically runs from November to January.
+Outside of that timeframe, you must have a qualifying life event.
 Qualifying life events include things like losing coverage from your employer, marriage, adoption, birth, divorce, etc. You have 60 days after the qualifying event to change or enroll in a plan.

 - Can I make an appointment to get extra help?